 When I arrive at work, I don’t know what my day will be like.
 For an anxious person like me, it’s nice to know that at least for two hours this morning, I was in charge.

 This morning, I knew what would happen next.
-While everyone else in my family of 7 slept, I was read a book, practiced my writing, planned training sessions, and prepared for my 37.5 mile race.
+While everyone else in my family of seven slept, I read a book, practiced my writing, planned training sessions, and prepared for my 37.5 mile race.
 5am might be early, but the rewards that come from those two hours are infinite, even if it means being a little tired now and then.

 In a chaotic world, this is how I take control–even if only for a moment.